No Products in the Cart

-The rustic aesthetic of the engineered wood is created by the presence of colour variations, knots, streaks and worm holes.
+The rustic aesthetic of the engineered wood is created by the presence of colour variations, knots, streaks, and worm holes.
 This gives the flooring a more natural appearance.
 It’s the most popular choice of engineered wood flooring and is perfect if you are installing it in a country property.
-The worm holes can be easily filled in with a good quality wood filler to retain the smooth surface of the floor.
+The worm holes can be easily filled in with an excellent quality wood filler to retain the smooth surface of the floor.

 The final option that is available is character flooring.
 As you can imagine the name reflects the style of the floor, in that it’s full of character.
 Often, it will include significant colour variations, lots of knots, mineral streaks, worm holes, checks, figuring and large grain burls.
 All these factors will give the flooring its character, hence the name.